mergeability/mergeable-readthedoc-dev/docs/configuration.rst

 First, you'll need to start by creating a ``.github/mergeable.yml`` file in your repository.

 .. hint::
-  Check out our :ref:`receipes-page` page for examples and most commonly used settings
+  Check out our :ref:`recipes-page` page for examples and most commonly used settings

 Next, we'll go into how the configuration is structured.

 Basics
 ------------------

-Mergeable configuration consists of an array of independent rule sets where each rule set needs to have the following properties:
+Mergeable configuration consists of an array of independent recipes where each recipe needs to have the following properties:

 when:
-    specify webhook event(s) in which to process the rule set
+    specify webhook event(s) in which to process the validation
 validate:
     specify a series of validator to be checked
 pass: